 IV.
 Silbury's Destinctive Shape With Its Flat Top May Have Been Modelled On A Neolithic Religious Meme Or Building Or Object.

 b) Michael Dames, on page 77 of his "The Avebury Cycle", appears to link the final design of Silbury with that of neolithic circular huts.
 If I understand him correctly he sees the initial construction phases of Silbury as creating an earthen model of a sacred house, complete with wattle walls, now buried within the modern hill.
 The wattle wall of this house was approximately 20 metres across.

 The provision of a divine house for the Goddess would have given the ancient worshippers a sense of her immediate presence, encouraging, I suspect, many to consult her via a human oracle or priest installed there.
 I wonder how many travellers arriving from the north on the Ridgeway would immediately have turned their steps west to pray to, and consult with, the living Goddess?

 The resulting narrative of Silbury might have run like this:

 V. Was The 11th Century Building Work Small Scale And Merely Opportunistic?
 As we have seen it has been suggested that the flat top was in fact constructed in Anglo Saxon times to enable the building of a defensive fort.
 If this were the case a circular cross section 30 metres across would have to have been carved out of the original and higher neolithic summit.
 In all probability this amount of labour would only have been reasonable if a correspondingly large fort were to be erected here, but it is far from clear that a large medieval building project actually took place.
 Perhaps this suggests rather that the remains actually found represented a small scale and opportunistic use of a far, far older neolithic plateau.

-<2> The Sky Goddess - A Trinity Of Threes
+<2> Why Would The Orion Stars Have Been Worshipped As A Female Deity - A Trinity Of Threes